TCEN-ST/anonymous_submission_id4794/README.md

 *The copy the number of baseline settings from <https://github.com/espnet/espnet/blob/master/egs/libri_trans/st1/RESULTS>.
 We train our model following the same data preprocessing pipeline.

 ## Results for Transformer architecture on tst2013 (character decoder)
-We implement the Transformer backboned model following the paper >Speech-Transformer: A No-Recurrence Sequence-to-Sequence Model for Speech Recognition
+We implement the Transformer backboned model following the paper
+>Speech-Transformer: A No-Recurrence Sequence-to-Sequence Model for Speech Recognition < We use the big model setting (12Enc6Dec-wide) for both ASR and ST model.
+For MT model, we use the same encoder-decoder setting with ASR model but replace the conv layer to word embedding.

 |  setting | tst2013 (BLEU) |
 | --- | --- |